RobishankarDenre/Oshop-Build-a-real-e-commerce-app-with-Angular-4-Firebase-and-Bootstrap-4/README.md

 New upgrades include a host of helpful features and functions, such as improved search, better management of invoices and quotes, and more customizable ordering.
 Intuitive and streamlined, e-commerce enhances your shopping process from the first click to checkout.

 • Technologies & Environment used:
-o ASP.NET WEB API, ASP.NET Core WEB API, C#, SQL server 2016, Dapper, Angular 10+, CSS, HTML, Git, SourceTree, WINSQL, JDE, ORACLE, ODBC
+o Angular 4, CSS, HTML, Git, Bootstrap 4,Firebase,Typescript,Javascript